Apply to Face Blog

 • Measure the cigar and divide into 8 so as to get even thickness.

-• Use a sharp knife to cut the rolls without squashing the dough.
+• Use a sharp knife or cotton to cut the rolls without squashing the dough.

 Iced Buns